ocefpaf/qartod_manuals/docs/ADCP.md

 The tests in group 1 (table 3-3) are required (where possible) for all current measurements collected for U.S. IOOS.
 However,
 the output of some instruments is not sufficient for some tests.
-Operators must consider each test in group 2 to determine if it can be applied in their particular instance—not all tests can be implemented in all situations.
+Operators must consider each test in group 2 to determine if it can be applied in their particular instance-not all tests can be implemented in all situations.
 Operators should also consider that some of these tests can be carried out within the instrument, where thresholds can be defined in configuration files.
 Although more tests imply a more robust QC effort,